puru02/django-anymail/docs/esps/amazon_ses.rst

   Anymail tries to provide a useful, portable default behavior for its :attr:`~anymail.message.AnymailMessage.tags` feature.
 See :ref:`amazon-ses-tags` below for more information and additional options.

-**No merge_metadata**
-  Amazon SES's batch sending API does not support the custom headers Anymail uses for metadata, so Anymail's :attr:`~anymail.message.AnymailMessage.merge_metadata` feature is not available.
-(See :ref:`amazon-ses-tags` below for more information.)

 **Open and click tracking overrides**
   Anymail's :attr:`~anymail.message.AnymailMessage.track_opens` and